Olivier Salad with Smoked Salmon

 12. Step 12:

-The finished salad can be cooled a little before serving, or you can serve it right away.
-Enjoy your meal!
+You can chill the finished salad briefly before serving, or serve it right away.
+Enjoy!

 Caloric content of the products possible in the composition of the dish